MehakKhurana17/House-Price-Prediction-Model/README.md

 3. Making predictions from the model

 4. Testing the performance of the model -> There are three main performance metrics used for regression machine learning models:

-a.
-R square/Adjusted R square
+🔗 R square/Adjusted R square

-b.
-Mean absolute error (MAE)
+🔗 Mean absolute error (MAE)

-c.
-Mean squared error (MSE) / Root mean square error (RMSE)
+🔗 Mean squared error (MSE) / Root mean square error (RMSE)

 ## Model Evaluation